UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

 The ``raise`` statement will re-raise the same exception object, where it may get caught higher up in the code, or even end the program.

-Exception objects are full-fledged Python objects -- they can contain data, and you can add data to them:
+Exception objects are full-fledged Python objects -- they can contain data, and you can add data to them.
+You can give a name to a raised Exception with ``as``:

 .. code-block:: python